What is the Financial Services Compensation Scheme (FSCS)?

 Am I eligible for the FSCS?

-You can only claim FSCS compensation on certain types of claims, and certain criteria must be met.
+You can only claim the FSCS compensation in certain circumstances, and certain criteria must be met.

 The rules have been set by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).